 A: A repeater, feed line, antenna, etc (the physical radio system)

-B: A computer running Debian Linux or another distro with a correctly installed version of Asterisk/app_rpt (we use a simple raspberry Pi)
+B: A computer running Debian Linux or another distro with a correctly installed version of Asterisk/app_rpt (We use Intel servers by Dell)

 C: A URIx interface unit (from DMK) and the correct cable to connect the URIx to your repeater/radios (we use cables from Northcomm Technologies) OR